-For Tax-Exempt Organizations . . .
+For Tax-Exempt Organizations ...

-Religious, educational, scientific, charitable, and other organizations described in section 501(c)(3) and exempt from tax under section 501(a) are not subject to FUTA tax and do not have to file Form 940.
+Religious, educational, scientific, charitable, and other organizations described in section 501(c)(3) and exempt from tax under section 501(a) aren't subject to FUTA tax and don't have to file Form 940.

-For Employers of State or Local Governments. . .
+For Employers of State or Local Governments . . .